-Provincetown, Massachusetts is as far out as you can get – in more ways than one.
-This last stop on the continent, at the tip of this great sandy curve, has been home to Native Americans, explorers, Pilgrims, fishermen, whalers, artists, beach-lovers and pleasure seekers.
-It was at the tip of Cape Cod in Provincetown that author Henry Thoreau wrote, “...a man can stand here and put all of America behind him.”
+Provincetown is as far out as you can get – in more ways than one.
+Cape Cod’s outermost community, at the tip of this great sandy curve, has been home to Native Americans, explorers, Pilgrims, fishermen, whalers, artists, beach-lovers and pleasure seekers.

 Provincetown embraces you, and then will not let you go.
-Perhaps this is the reason artists and people of every lifestyle are so drawn to this stunning place surrounded by sea, sand and sky.
-All lifestyles are welcome and co-exist peacefully.
+Perhaps this is the reason that people of all walks of life are so drawn to this stunning place surrounded by sea, sand and sky.
 This is the spot where the Pilgrims first landed in the New World in 1620; the 252-foot Pilgrim Monument, the tallest granite structure in the nation, commemorates that landing.
 Here, too, the Center for Coastal Studies first began studying whales, and started the whale-watching phenomenon.

-Ever since 1899 when artist Charles Hawthorne first opened up his painting school, the Cape Cod School of Art, in Provincetown, the town has “welcomed, nurtured and inspired artists from all over the world – earning its distinction as America’s oldest continuous art colony.
+Ever since 1899, when artist Charles Hawthorne first opened the Cape Cod School of Art in Provincetown, Provincetown has welcomed, nurtured and inspired artists from all over the world – earning its distinction as America’s oldest continuous art colony.
 Among these artists are such luminaries as Edward Hopper and Jackson Pollock.
 In 2017, Provincetown was designated as one of the state’s Cultural Districts, encompassing its art galleries, three museums, eight performance venues and numerous cultural attractions and historic sites.

 Find more information on Provincetown through the Provincetown Chamber of Commerce.